Diwakarty/Diwakarty/README.md

 - **Hacking & Penetration Testing:** I love the thrill of uncovering vulnerabilities and securing systems from potential threats.
 - **Tool & Framework Development:** Creating custom tools and frameworks to tackle specific cybersecurity challenges is my forte.
 - **OSINT:** Gathering intelligence through OSINT techniques fascinates me, and I’m always exploring new ways to innovate in this space.
+- **AI:** The potential of AI to revolutionize cybersecurity excites me.
+I’m passionate about exploring how AI can predict, detect, and mitigate threats before they happen, and I’m always experimenting with new ways to integrate AI into cybersecurity solutions.

 ## 🛠️ My Skill Set
 ### Languages & Tools
-- **Programming:** Java, Python, Smali , C++
+- **Programming:** Java, Python, Smali, C++
 - **Cybersecurity:** Digital Forensics, OSINT, Penetration Testing, Network Security, Fundamentals, Rules and Regulations, Ethics
-- **Tools:** Frida, Kali Linux, Wireshark, Metasploit
+- **Tools:** Frida, Kali Linux, Wireshark, Metasploit,Burp Suite, SIEM Tools
 - **OS Expertise:** Proficient in both Linux and Windows
 - **Reverse Engineering:** Disassembling and analyzing software to understand its components and behavior.
-- **APK & Android Studio:** understanding the Android application structure.
+- **APK & Android Studio:** Understanding the Android application structure.
 - **Certification Signing Process:** Knowledgeable in the APK signing and certification process.
 - **Android Penetration Testing:** Skilled in testing and securing Android applications.
- -**Tools:**
+- **Web & API Penetration Testing:** Experienced in testing and securing web applications and APIs against vulnerabilities.

+### AI & Machine Learning
+- **Agentic AI & Autonomous Systems:** Exploring AI-driven cybersecurity solutions and self-learning security agents.
+- **LLMs (Large Language Models):** Experimenting with LLMs to enhance cybersecurity, automate threat analysis, and build AI-powered security tools.
+- **AI in Cybersecurity:** Implementing AI-based techniques for intrusion detection, threat intelligence, and anomaly detection.

+### Tools
-      JADX-GUI: For decompiling and analyzing APK files.
+- JADX-GUI: For decompiling and analyzing APK files.
-      JAR2X: For converting JAR files and analyzing their contents.
+- JAR2X: For converting JAR files and analyzing their contents.

-### Additional Skills
+🔹 **...and many more!** The list keeps growing as I constantly explore new tools and technologies.

 - **Reporting:** Crafting detailed security reports and analyses.
 - **Automation:** Streamlining tasks to improve efficiency in cybersecurity operations.
-- **AI in Cybersecurity:** Exploring how AI can revolutionize threat detection and mitigation.
+- **AI Exploration:** Continuously exploring AI’s potential in cybersecurity and automation.
 - **Cloud Computing:** Gaining proficiency in cloud platforms and services for better scalability and security.
-- **Machine Learning:** Leveraging machine learning techniques to enhance security solutions and predictive analysis.
+- **Software Engineering:** Applying software development principles to build secure and efficient cybersecurity tools.
+- **Communication:** Effectively conveying technical findings, reports, and security recommendations.
+- **Teamwork & Collaboration:** Working seamlessly in teams to solve cybersecurity challenges and develop innovative solutions.
 - **Capture The Flag (CTF) Challenges:** Proven experience in solving CTF challenges, demonstrating problem-solving skills and practical cybersecurity knowledge.

 ## 💡 Projects
 - <a href="https://github.com/Diwakarty/steganography-tool">Steganography Tool</a>: Developed a tool for embedding and decrypting text within images.